tutorial

 Introduction #

 In this how-to guide, we will show you how you can load page views and events from Simple Analytics into BigQuery on regular schedule.
-We will use GitHub Actions to automate the process.
+We will use GitHub Actions to automate the process and make use of the CloudQuery Simple Analytics source integration and the BigQuery destination integration.
 This is a simple, reliable (and potentially free!) way to load Simple Analytics data into BigQuery on a regular basis.

 Prerequisites #